cblaylock18/to-do-list/README.md

 ## Usage

 1. **Add a Project:** Click "Add a new project".
-Fill out it's title.
+Fill out its title.
 Click add.
 2. **Add a Task:** Click "Add a task" on the desired project.
 Fill out the form and click add.
 3. **Complete a Task:** Click on a task's "Complete" or "Incomplete" text to toggle its completion status.
 4. **Edit a Task:** Click "Edit" on a task to adjust any of the info on it.